Anastasia Lin: Career as actress

-Since beginning acting at the age of 7, Lin has appeared in over 20 films and television productions, and most prominently played lead actress in several Toronto-based films about human rights themes in China.
+Since she began acting at age 15, Lin has appeared in films and television productions, and most prominently played lead roles in several films about human rights themes in China.

-Lin's first film saw her perform as a student killed in a poorly-built school that collapsed during the 2008 Sichuan earthquake.
-In 2011 she played an unrequited lover in Beyond Destiny.
-The latter won the Golden Palm Award at the Mexico International Film Festival and the Award of Merit at the Indie Fest in California.
-In 2014 she played a news reporter from China Central Television in the satirical series Big Shorts.
-The same year she starred in Red Lotus, a Swedish production that is based on the persecution of Falun Gong.
-Her latest film, The Bleeding Edge, from the creators of the Peabody Award-winning film Human Harvest, is a thriller based on real-life events where she plays a Falun Gong practitioner.
+In 2008, she portrayed a student killed in a poorly built school that collapsed during the Sichuan earthquake.
+In 2011 she was lead actress in Beyond Destiny, which won the Golden Palm Award at the Mexico International Film Festival and the Award of Merit at the Indie Fest in California.
+In 2014-17 she was lead actress in the satirical TV series Big Shorts.
+The same year she starred in the Swedish film Red Lotus.

+The Bleeding Edge (2016), from the creators of the Peabody Award-winning film Human Harvest, is a thriller based on real-life events where she plays a victim of human-rights abuses in China.
 The film was released on April 11, 2016.
 She won the 2016 Leo Award for Best Female Lead Performance in a TV Movie.
 In 2022, she starred in Unsilenced, a Canadian drama about the Chinese government's repression of the Falun Gong movement.

-Television
+When asked why she acts in productions about human-rights issues, she said: "There aren't a lot of Chinese actresses who really dare to participate in these kinds of projects.
+They all know the risk of not getting a visa to go back to China, or having family members harassed.
+I just felt these stories must be heard."

 Pageantry

-Lin has participated in beauty pageants for a number of years, winning the Miss World Canada in 2015.
+Lin has participated in beauty pageants, winning the Miss World Canada in 2015.
 In 2013 in the same competition she received second runner up.
 When Lin competed for the first Miss World Canada title in 2013, she dedicated her piano composition to "those who lost their life for their faith and the millions of people still fighting for their faith today."
 Her 2015 bid included a video wishing to extend "light and courage to those who still find themselves in the dark."